MachineCode0/alx-system_engineering-devops/0x00-shell_basics/README.md

 - A script that changes to user home directory.
 - A script that lists all files in a directory in a long format.
 - A script that lists all files in a directory including hidden files in a long format.
+- A script that list all files with user and group IDs displayed numerically.